-Filtration: Coagulants are added, and then the water passes through filters of anthracite and sand to remove particles like dust, parasites, bacteria, and viruses.
+Filtration: Coagulants are added, and then the water passes through filters of anthracite and sand to remove particles like dirt, parasites, bacteria, and viruses.

 Disinfection: A disinfectant (chlorine) is added to kill any remaining parasites, bacteria, and viruses, and to protect the water from germs when it is piped to homes and businesses.
 Disinfectants are added before filtration and/or after, depending on the water treatment plant.